seanwu1105/purdue-cs536-labs/lab2/v1/README.md

 then _T_ lying between 1 and 5 specifies how many seconds the client should wait before sending the next request. _D_ is the 1-byte command to be sent to the server, and _S_ is the sequence number (i.e., MID value) of the first packet.
-The 4-byte MID value of any additional ping packets are incremented by 1.
+The 4-byte MID value of any additional ping packets is incremented by 1.
 For the last request packet, the client sets an alarm to expire after 10 seconds using `alarm()`.
-If a respond does not arrive and the alarm expires, the client ceases waiting and terminates.
+If a response does not arrive and the alarm expires, the client ceases waiting and terminates.

 ### Operation: server